ps-tuebingen-courses/pl1-lecture-notes/src/05-name-binding/name-binding.md

 ```
 The inner expression should result in an error, because `x` has no value.
 Once again, substitution has changed a correct program into
 an incorrect one!
 Let’s understand what went wrong.
 Why didn’t we substitute the inner `x`?
-Substitution halts at the with because, by deﬁnition, every
+Substitution halts at the `With` because, by definition, every
-with introduces a new scope, which we said should delimit substitution.
-But this with contains an instance of `x`, which we very much
+`With` introduces a new scope, which we said should delimit substitution.
+But this `With` contains an instance of `x`, which we very much
 want substituted!
 So which is it - substitute within nested scopes or not?
 Actually, the two examples above should reveal that our
-latest deﬁnition for substitution, which may have seemed sensible at first blush, is too draconian: it rules out substitution within
+latest definition for substitution, which may have seemed sensible at first blush, is too draconian: it rules out substitution within
 any nested scopes.

 ### Substitution, take 4

 To substitute identifier `i` in `e` with expression `v`, replace all non-binding identifiers in `e` having
 the name `i` with the expression `v`, except within nested scopes of `i`.
 Finally, we have a version of substitution that works.
-A different, more succinct way of phrasing this deﬁnition is:
+A different, more succinct way of phrasing this definition is:
 "To substitute identifier `i` in `e` with expression `v`, replace all free instances of `i` in `e` with `v`."